 The SUNY Trustees and the Institute recognize the significant time and effort required to develop a quality proposal.
 Institute staff members look forward to working with each applicant group throughout the process.

 CRITICAL INFORMATION FOR ALL APPLICANTS

-All applicants must carefully read each of the sections below for critical information regarding the 2019 RFP and are strongly encouraged to contact the Institute with any questions or concerns about this information prior to completing a proposal.
+All applicants must carefully read each of the sections below for critical information regarding the 2021 RFP.